XiaoliangJiang/Final-Project/README.md

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)

+1. 1/100,000 probability to get three exactly same card.

+special>=2: if win and have 2 or 3 same card get additional money. two same cards: 6 additional times of bet, three same cards: 36 additional times of bet In this situation, it seems like it only affect the trends of each strategy.
+But the gamblers are still losing money whatever the strategy they chosed.

+special<=-2: no matter win or loss, get additional money
+current: 2 additional times of money if 2 cards of Bankers or Players are the same, and 100 additional times of money if 3 cards of Bankers or Players are the same.
+In this situation, it will arise all trends of each strategy.
+But if the gamblers bet great proportion of their money (like 50%), the gamblers will earn money first (20%) and then loss money later.
+It is kind of a tricky strategy to hook the gamblers.
+But in this situation, one problem is that the gamblers only play few rounds with relative high bet proportion and leave the casino after they earned the money.
+So, our strategy is that force the player play 40 rounds in this special situation.

 ## Instructions on how to use the program:

 ## Our presentation slides: